MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/limits-specifications-teams.md

 |Max PowerPoint File Size | 2GB|
 |Teams keeps [meeting recordings](cloud-recording.md) that don't get uploaded to Microsoft Stream, available for local download | 20 days |

 <sup>1</sup> Meeting overflow is on by default.
-You can use PowerShell to disable meeting overflow.
+You can use PowerShell "insert link to powershell script" to disable meeting overflow.

 ### Meeting expiration